aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotpagefields/_index.md

 ﻿---
 title: PivotPageFields
 second_title: Aspose.Cells for Node.js via C++ API Reference
-description: Represents the pivot page field items if the pivot table data source is consolidation ranges.
-It only can contain up to 4 fields.
+description: Represents the pivot page items if the pivot table data source is consolidation ranges.
+It only can contain up to 4 items.
 type: docs
 url: /nodejs-cpp/pivotpagefields/
 ---

 ## PivotPageFields class

-Represents the pivot page field items if the pivot table data source is consolidation ranges.
-It only can contain up to 4 fields.
+Represents the pivot page items if the pivot table data source is consolidation ranges.
+It only can contain up to 4 items.

 ```javascript
 class PivotPageFields;